 Any app with a personal view will appear on the left side of Teams.
 From here you can get a bird's eye look at your tasks or just have a place to do your own thing!

-A final note: Each app will have one or more of the features explained in this article.
-Scan its description to see what it can do.
-No matter where you add an app, all of its features will be ready to use… in all the right places in Teams!
+Each app will have one or more of the features explained in this article.
+Scan its description to see what it can do and where to use it in Teams.

-Are you a developer?
+Note: Are you a developer?
 You can create custom apps for your org or for the public to use in Teams.
-Learn more by visiting the Microsoft Teams Developer Platform .
+Learn more by visiting the Microsoft Teams Developer Platform.

 From your desktop or web version of Teams, there are a bunch of ways to add your favorite apps.
 Once you do, you'll be able to receive notifications in channels, chat with bots, and use apps in tabs within conversations—all from the Teams mobile app.